 The Little Brown Bat - (Myotis lucifugus)

-Recently renamed Little Brown Myotis
+Also known as Little Brown Myotis

 The Little Brown Myotis (Myotis lucifugus) is probably the most numerous as well as the most studied bat in America.
 It has adapted so well to humans it routinely forsakes its natural maternity roosts in tree cavities for hot attics and building walls.
 The heat actually speeds the development of their babies, both during gestation and after birth.
 And Attics are usually safer from small carnivores, snakes, and other bat predators.
 Given the room in an attic, it's not surprising that some of these colonies number over a thousand!
 There is some thought that Little Brown Myotis populations have increased because of their successful exploitation of human structures.

 This is not necessarily a bad thing.
 This bat is an extremely efficient hunter and therefore very useful to us for insect control.
 It prefers to hunt low over water.
 (It is a capable swimmer if it accidentally ends up in the drink!)
 But it also hunts in trees and over lawns.
 And it eats a wide variety of insects including flies and mosquitoes, moths, beetles, caddisflies, mayflies, termites, leafhoppers and midges.
 Since many of our human, home and garden pests are on this menu, these bats in large numbers can be a good thing!

 This is the bat often reported "capable of eating 500 (or 700 or 1000) mosquitoes an hour."
 This sounds really good to the backyard barbequer, but unfortunately this factoid has lost a lot of accuracy in its multiple incarnations.
 First of all, substitute "mosquito-sized insect" for mosquito.
 It hunts insects from 3-10 mm in size, but certainly is not a mosquito specialist, turning its nose up at other prey!